me3zaAKAgoat/Walter-Bot/README.md

 - Checking the League of legends elo of the specified users.
 - Provide a dictionary for our community's specific lingo.
 - make a polling system.
+- have a system to set each persons color.
 - Play music.
 - Show a meme for every distinct member.
 - Timeout the user _"Permaban"_ whenever they type in _#General_.